javierronquilloriv-oss/break_and_experiment/README_2.md

 #### Your Name
 Answer briefly:
 - One thing you understand about GitHub so far
-- One thing that is still confusing
+- O                                                                                                                                                   ne thing that is still confusing

-I understand how I can use this app to collaborate with others I still need to get more familiar with the controls
+I understand how I can userrrrrrrrrrrreaaaaaaaaa this app to collaborate with others I still need to get more familiar with the controls
 ## Part C — Editing `in your branch` and pull request (Everyone)